swyxio/ai-notes/CODE.md

 - custom languages
 	- LMQL
 	- https://github.com/georgia-tech-db/eva EVA DB is an AI-SQL database system for developing applications powered by AI models.
 We aim to simplify the development and deployment of AI-powered applications that operate on structured (tables, feature stores) and unstructured data (videos, text, podcasts, PDFs, etc.).
 EVA DB accelerates AI pipelines by 10-100x using a collection of performance optimizations inspired by time-tested SQL database systems, including data-parallel query execution, function caching, sampling, and cost-based predicate reordering.
 EVA supports an AI-oriented SQL-like query language tailored for analyzing both structured and unstructured data.
 It has first-class support for PyTorch, Hugging Face, YOLO, and Open AI models.
+	- https://github.com/alantech/marsha LLM-based programming language.
+Describe what you want done with a simple syntax, provide examples of usage, and the Marsha compiler will guide an LLM to produce tested Python software.
 - copilot labs
 	- https://redmonk.com/jgovernor/2023/01/06/the-future-just-happened-developer-experience-and-ai-are-now-inextricably-linked/
 - http://www.useadrenaline.com/ Show HN: Fully LLM powered code repair – fix and explain your code in seconds